Funpy97/macinfo/README.md

 # Usage

-First of all, install the package, you can use pip to install macinfo.
+First of all you need to install the package, you can use pip to install macinfo.

 ```
 pip install macinfo